Skip to main content

 Practical Example

-With a working price of 30 ct/kWh and 3,500 kWh annual consumption, working costs are 1,050 EUR.
-Plus the base price of e.g. 120 EUR/year.
+With a working price of 30 ct/kWh and 3,500 kWh annual consumption, consumption costs are 1,050 EUR.
+Plus a base price of e.g. 120 EUR/year - 1,170 EUR in total per year.

 Legal Basis